 With cute cobble streets, the formidable high wall of Doria Castle and the unexpectedly elegant Gothic Church of St. Peter that extended at one end of the town plus a hidden cove, it’s definitely an undiscovered gem.

 A 12th-century addition, the Dorian Castle is situated at the north end of town and is best viewed from the hiking trail.
 It was named after the powerful Genoese Family that built it, and though in ruined condition its grey walls is still a sight to behold.
-We didn’t end up visiting the castle because we couldn’t find the entrance, which involves a lengthy climb and, of course, a fee to visit.
+We didn’t end up visiting the castle because we couldn’t find the entrance, which involves a long climb and, of course, a fee to visit.

 Church of St Peter